probe-lab/network-measurements/results/rfm21-hydras-performance-contribution.md

 > **Note:** The percentages can add up to over 100% because single CIDs can be provided by multiple peers.
 Imagine there’s only one CID in the whole network and two peers providing it.
 This means both provide 100% of all CIDs which would add up to 200% in total.
 >

-The graph shows that over 50% of all CIDs are provided by just 10 peers.
+The graph shows that over 50% of all CIDs that are advertised to the DHT are provided by just 10 peers.
 The exact numbers can be found [here](https://www.notion.so/45c6e62247e64468a4a01a293e494eb2).

 | PeerID | Countries | CIDs | % of Total Unique CIDs |
 | :--- | :--- | ---: | ---: |